IMAX: Use in Hollywood productions

 Before the end of the 1990s, theatrical features were deemed impossible to run in IMAX venues at the time, as there was a technical limitation on the size of the film reel where films had to run around two hours.
 Originally, IMAX and Pixar considered releasing Toy Story in IMAX 3D, but test results showed that the render resolution could not match the size of the IMAX image.
 DreamWorks in the early 2000s wanted to re-release Shrek in IMAX 3D, but this too was canceled as a result of creative changes in the studio.
 These failed attempts at re-releases did inspire IMAX to experiment and improve their ability in presenting computer animation in their theaters.
-Their compilation CyberWorld was the result, which contained new original animation and IMAX-presented versions of computer animated tests and music videos.
+Their compilation CyberWorld was the result, which contained new original animation and IMAX-presented versions of computer-animated tests and music videos.
 Cyberworld even presented open-matte 3D versions of the bar sequence from Antz and the "Homer3" segment from The Simpsons; both coincidentally were animated at Pacific Data Images.

 Walt Disney Pictures became the first studio to release theatrical films in the IMAX process.
 Released on New Year's Day in 2000, Fantasia 2000 was the studio's first IMAX release and the first theatrical feature presented in IMAX theaters.
 It was originally planned as a standard theatrical release, but in agreeing with the company to release the film, the IMAX sound system incorporated a multi-channel and multi-layer stereo system for the orchestrated soundtrack, similar to the Fantasound system Walt Disney had envisioned for the original film in 1940.
 The company agreed to Disney's terms and conditions to gain the exclusive first showings of the film.
 These included a limited engagement of four months (from January 1 to April 30) and 50% of the box office receipts.
-Not all IMAX cinemas were prepared to accept Disney's terms to present the film; however, following the IMAX release, a standard 35 mm run followed in June at regular theaters.
+Not all IMAX theatres were prepared to accept Disney's terms to present the film; however, following the IMAX release, a standard 35 mm run followed in June at regular theaters.

 Although Fantasia 2000 had a lukewarm financial run, the critical praise for its use of the IMAX format convinced Disney to put more releases in the giant-screen format in the pipeline.
-In 2002, IMAX re-issues of Beauty and the Beast and The Lion King were released in select theaters over the winter and Christmas seasons of that year.
-New digital masters were created from the original CAPS production files and select scenes of animation were cleaned up to make use of the high resolution IMAX film negatives.
+In 2002, IMAX re-releases of Beauty and the Beast and The Lion King were released in select theaters over the winter and Christmas seasons of that year.
+New digital masters were created from the original Computer Animation Production System (CAPS) production files, and select scenes of animation were cleaned up to make use of the high-resolution IMAX film negatives.
 Treasure Planet was also released in select IMAX theaters and was the first theatrical film released in regular and IMAX theaters simultaneously.
 But all of these releases had underwhelming box office returns and Disney canceled later big-screen re-releases, including Aladdin.